 Two Rivers Heritage Museum is operated by the Camas-Washougal Historical Society.

-Today – The Museum currently has a large collection of Native American baskets and artifacts.
+The Museum currently has a large collection of Native American baskets and artifacts.
 We inherited a fantastic old doll collection and antique glass and china items.
-We have a collection of more than 6000 photos of local businesses, buildings and people.
-We also have dairy, farming, logging, musical instruments, old kitchen displays, books, land records, cemetery records, many family history records, antique furniture, toys, tools, a replica of a farm blacksmith workshop, and an old Washougal town pump.
+We have a collection of thousands of photos of local businesses, buildings, events and people.
+We also have dairy, farming, logging, musical instruments, old kitchen displays, books, land records, cemetery records, many family histories, antique furniture, toys, tools, a replica of a farm blacksmith workshop, and mining operation.
 Visitors from all over come to the museum to research their homes, property, and relatives.
-Our gift shop includes published history by local authors.
+Our gift shop includes books about local history published by local authors.

 Two Rivers Heritage Museum is rich in the history and culture of our past.
 We invite you to visit!